How to Scan an .exe File for Viruses to Check If It’s Safe

 Method 4: Testing an .exe file in Windows Sandbox

-Windows Sandbox is a cool feature in Windows 10 and Windows 11 that lets you try out programs in a safe space.
+Windows Sandbox is an amazing feature in Windows 10 and Windows 11 that lets you try out programs in a safe space.
 It doesn’t exactly scan the .exe file, but you can see what it does without risking your real computer.

 1. Look for “Windows Sandbox” in the Start menu and open it.How to open Windows Sandbox in Windows 11